Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Related works

-However, the current quantum technology still struggles with noises and imperfect measurement, which results in a high error rate in the fault-tolerant UBQC.
-To this end, the concatenated stabilizer codes can be considered to reduce qubit requirements by tailoring circuits to suppress the dominant effect of qubit errors\cite{guillaud2021error,chamberland2022fault-tolerant}.
-Chamberland, Jochym and Laflamme et al. concatenated the 7-qubit Steane code with the 15-qubit Reed-Muller code to implement universal fault-tolerant quantum computation without magic state distillation\cite{chamberland2017overhead}.
-Paul Webster et al. presented a general framework for universal fault-tolerant logic with no-go theorem and stabilizer codes\cite{webster2022universal}, which can be applied to a wide range of stabilizer code families, including concatenated codes and conventional topological stabilizer codes.
-A fault-tolerant quantum computation with concatenated quantum codes was proposed by Chamberland, Noh and Preskill et al.\cite{chamberland2022fault-tolerant}, which can reduce the consumption of qubits by tailoring the quantum error-correcting codes to suppress the dominant phase-flip errors.
-To avoid coherent errors, Yingkai Ouyang proposed rotated concatenated stabilizer codes\cite{ouyang2021concatenated}, namely, concatenating an [[n,k,d]] stabilizer outer code with constant-excitation inner codes.
+Note that the current quantum technology still struggles with noises and imperfect measurement, which results in a high error rate in the fault-tolerant UBQC.
+To address this problem, we propose to use the concatenated stabilizer codes to reduce qubit requirements by tailoring circuits to suppress the dominant effect of qubit errors~\cite{guillaud2021error,chamberland2022fault-tolerant}.
+Chamberland, Jochym, and Laflamme et al. concatenated the 7-qubit Steane code with the 15-qubit Reed-Muller code to implement universal fault-tolerant quantum computation without state distillation~\cite{chamberland2017overhead}.
+Paul Webster et al. presented a general framework for universal fault-tolerant logic with no-go theorem and stabilizer codes~\cite{webster2022universal}, which can be applied to a wide range of stabilizer code families, including concatenated codes and conventional topological stabilizer codes.
+Fault-tolerant quantum computation with concatenated quantum codes was proposed by Chamberland, Noh, and Preskill et al.~\cite{chamberland2022fault-tolerant}, which can reduce the consumption of qubits by tailoring the quantum error-correcting codes to suppress the dominant phase-flip errors.
+To avoid coherent errors, Yingkai Ouyang proposed rotated concatenated stabilizer codes~\cite{ouyang2021concatenated}, namely, concatenating an [[n,k,d]] stabilizer outer code with constant-excitation inner codes.
 It was shown that when the stabilizer outer code is fault-tolerant, the concatenated codes are immune from coherent phase errors.
 The concatenation codes above are useful for improving the fault-tolerant threshold and reducing quantum resource consumption in a realistic UBQC system.